How to Clean and Store Fresh Produce

 - Clean it properly.
 Cleaning and storing fresh produce is easy.
 First, wash the produce.
 Next, rinse the produce under cold water to remove any dirt and debris.
 Lastly, pat the produce dry with a clean cloth or paper towel.

 - Keep them refrigerated.
 There are various ways of storing fresh produce, but we’ve found that keeping them in the refrigerator and helping them to stay fresh longer is the easiest.
 Fresh fruits and vegetables are a great source of vitamins and minerals, but they need to be treated with care when you prepare them for consumption, as they can go bad quickly.
-In the fridge, produce should be kept at 40°F to 70°F and at lower temperatures if it is going to be refrigerated for longer.
+In the fridge, produce should be kept at 40 F to 70 F and at lower temperatures if it is going to be refrigerated for longer.
+It’s therefore vital that you make sure that your fridge is working at all times and, should something go wrong, you know someone to call who is going to be able to repair refrigerator for you.

 - Some foods are meant to be kept outside the refrigerator.
 The assumption that fresh produce should be stored in the fridge is not the case.
 Some fruits and veggies should be kept at room temperature, and others, like apples, should be stored in the refrigerator.
 The most important thing to remember is that while their flesh is still good, a lot of their beneficial vitamins and nutrients are lost in the process of maturation.